NordicHPC/sonar/doc/HOWTO-DAEMON.md

 ### HTTP sink

-The data are sent to an api /ROOT/CLUSTER/NODE/TOPIC/TIMESTAMP where /ROOT is configurable, CLUSTER is the cluster name, NODE is the originating node name, TOPIC is the `<data-type>` or `<prefix>.<data-type>` if a topic-prefix is configure, and TIMESTAMP is a second count since epoch that repreents the time of message production (ideally it is the same timestamp as is in the data package).
+The data are sent to an api ROOT/TOPIC where ROOT is configurable as `http.api-root` in the config file (see above) and TOPIC is the `<data-type>` (see above) or `<prefix>.<data-type>` if a topic-prefix is configured.
+Data about cluster, node, and time are taken from the data packet.
+The response for a successful upload can be just an HTTP result code, Sonar does not look at it.

 ### Directory sink